SamambaMan/pygeoirish/README.md

 |  9                |  1            |
 ```

-This seems to be an imrpovement in acuracy (neets to be better tested!), with the downside of the creation of colision, specialy the higher count ones.
+This seems to be an imrpovement in acuracy (needs to be better tested!), with the downside of the creation of colision, specialy the higher count ones.

 This way I could finaly get a result for the use case of the test!
 Or did I?